 - The same thing occurred in 2006, too.
 After Toon Disney stopped airing it, Boomerang picked up Garfield... but used the DVD versions of the episodes.

 - The first season of My Little Pony: Friendship Is Magic was, believe it or not, hardly the poster child for Adored by the Network that it is now; the show aired during the day on Friday, when most of its target demographic was at school, and was barely advertised, with the much more adored Transformers Prime getting plenty of attention (and inexplicable logo bugs during the show counting down to the next airing of that series, which probably wasn't effective to the show's true audience of young girls).
 This all changed shortly after the first season finale, when the Hub's schedule changed...
 And the Ponies moved to a much better timeslot on Saturday morning, which they've kept since, and have only gathered more support and airtime from there, as well as a steady stream of advertising, becoming one of the network's flagship programs.

 - In the U.K. and the Nordic countries, the show was being horribly screwed over by their national feeds of Boomerang.
 However, the show has recently moved to Tiny Pop, a preschooler channel in the U.K. that gives the show and to the Nordic versions of Nickelodeon, which have taken advantage of the fanbase and given much more love.

-- American Dad! will leave FOX in 2014 and will air new episodes on TBS.
+- American Dad! left FOX in 2014 to air new episodes on TBS.